 5.)
 Sports covered: Over 20 on offer but heavy emphasis on the UK and Ireland.

 With over 20 sports available, Betfred has the perfect amount for you to get the most out of their markets and lines.
 All of the usual suspects are available: from American, Australian, and regular types of football, tennis, horse racing, bowls, handball, golf, greyhounds, ice hockey, and motor sports, to rugby, UFC/MMA, darts, cricket, boxing, and of course, snooker.
 You’re also able to wager on non-sports and e-sports while on Betfred’s sportsbooks so you’ll have more than enough fun while on the Betfred web or mobile channels!
 And if you’re looking for Cash-Out, you’ll find it only in certain golf and football markets as well as single and each-way bets on any of the horse races offered on Betfred.
 While there are a lot of sports, the depth beyond the core markets may be lacking for some.
-But if your focus is really on the UK and Ireland, this shouldn’t bother you.
+If your focus is really on the UK and Ireland, this shouldn’t bother you.

 6.)
-In-play product: Good but narrowly focused (with a special offer for British and Irish racing).
+In-play product: Good but narrowly focused

 7.)
 Payment methods: Plenty of options and a lower minimum deposit than most bookies.